sandeshthapa/sandeshthapa.github.io/_pages/about.md

 ### Bio / Context

-I'm a Controls Engineer for robotics, autonomous vehicles and UAVs.
-I love designing safe critical control and planning algorithms from the ground up using tools from control theory, optimization, vehicle dynamics, robotics, learning, and planning.
+I'm a Controls Engineer for robotics, autonomous vehicles, and UAVs.
+I love designing safety-critical control and planning algorithms from the ground up using tools from control theory, optimization, vehicle dynamics, robotics, learning, and planning.
 I'm interested in the intersection of theory and applications.
-I enjoy developing practical and safe algorithms and apply them to solve real problems in autonomous vehicle controls, flight controls, navigation, decision making, autonomy, and robotics.
-I have developed, implemented and published various trajectory tracking control and planning and coordination algorithms for both multi-rotors and mobile robots/vehicles using LQR, PID, MPC, Adaptive, Nonlinear, Path planning based on clothoids, differential flatness, splines and so on using C++, Python, ROS/Gazebo, MATLAB/Simulink both in simulation and real-time system using PX4, dSpace, C++/ROS.
+I enjoy developing practical and safe algorithms and applying them to solve real problems in autonomous vehicle controls, flight controls, navigation, decision making, autonomy, and robotics.
+I have developed, implemented, and published various trajectory tracking control and planning and coordination algorithms for both multi-rotors and mobile robots/vehicles using LQR, PID, MPC, Adaptive, Nonlinear, Path planning based on clothoids, differential flatness, splines, and so on using C++, Python, ROS/Gazebo, MATLAB/Simulink, both in simulation and real-time systems using PX4, dSpace, C++/ROS.

-I received my Masters in Mechanical and Aerospace Engineering at Oklahoma State University working under Dr. He Bai at the CoRAL Lab from Aug 2016 to Dec 2018.
+I received my Master's in Mechanical and Aerospace Engineering at Oklahoma State University, working under Dr. He Bai at the CoRAL Lab from Aug 2016 to Dec 2018.
 I worked very closely with Dr. Rushikesh Kamalapurkar (currently at UF) and J.Á.
 Acosta at Universidad de Sevilla (Spain).

-During my M.S.
-I worked on Aerial robotics and Control with focus on cooperative aerial manipulation and control of multi-agents.
-We published 3 peer-reviewed conference paper and 2 journals
+During my M.S., I worked on Aerial robotics and Control with a focus on cooperative aerial manipulation and control of multi-agents.
+We published 3 peer-reviewed conference papers and 2 journals

 ### Current Research Interest

-My interest lies in the intersection of control, planning, learning for autonomous systems.
+My interest lies in the intersection of control, planning, and learning for autonomous systems.
 I’m interested in the balance between theoretical analysis and practical implementation on hardware systems in a multi-disciplinary environment.
-My overall goal is to be a full stack controls and robotics researcher using tools ranging from control design, autonomous planning, decision making and implementation on real-time hardware systems.
+My overall goal is to be a full-stack controls and robotics researcher using tools ranging from control design, autonomous planning, decision making, and implementation on real-time hardware systems.

-In general I'm interested in both deep theoretical foundations and practical applications.
+In general, I'm interested in both deep theoretical foundations and practical applications.

-- Control and planning of autonomous systems, nonlinear, adaptive and optimal control
+- Control and planning of autonomous systems, nonlinear, adaptive, and optimal control

 - Distributed Controls and Estimation